 The article doesn’t give much detail but reports school management had not realised that all transport activities must stop until compliance was achieved, following a warning.
 The school has since applied for the return of the buses on the grounds that it did not know that they were being used in contravention of the law but were refused.

 School minibus management continues to be a complex grey area, and most schools seem to be managing on the most basic of information without appointing a specific person to understand and be responsible for the compliance and safety issues of managing their minibuses and drivers, whether it is one minibus or an entire fleet.

-Castle Minibus identified this in 2017 when it launched its Greater Than 8 campaign, with an online petition, to raise awareness of minibus licensing and encourage best practise of getting all drivers trained with a full D1 if they’re driving more than 8 passengers.
-This would bring the UK in line with Europe, avoid any safety and over-weight concerns with ‘light-weight’ minibuses and ensure that all drivers had taken a medical and eyesight test as well as passing the theory and practical element of the test.
+Castle Minibus identified this in 2017 when it launched its Greater Than 8 campaign, with an online petition, to raise awareness of minibus licensing and encourage the best practise of getting all drivers trained with a full D1 if they’re driving more than 8 passengers.
+This would bring the UK in line with Europe, and ensure that all drivers had taken a medical and eyesight test as well as passing the theory and practical element of the test.

 70% of schools didn’t know about a Section 19 Permits or 10-week safety inspections

-Following calls to over 300 schools to inform them of a change in guidance from the DVSA from 17 week to 10 safety inspections, it was apparent to Castle that 70% of schools had a very poor understanding of minibus compliance and so Castle Minibus wrote a Minibus Compliance Course.
+Following calls to over 300 schools to inform them of a change in guidance from the DVSA from 17 week to 10-week intervals for safety inspections, it was apparent to Castle that 70% of schools had a very poor understanding of minibus compliance and so Castle Minibus wrote a Minibus Compliance Course.

 With initial input from a former traffic police officer and Castle’s ADI trainers and then approved by RoSPA and Beverley Bell, Former Senior Traffic Commissioner for the UK the course was launched in September 2018.